johnantonn/johnantonn/README.md

 ## Summary

-*Engineer by training, scientist by inclination*
+*Engineer by training, scientist by inclination.*

 With 5+ years of experience in building big data and machine learning applications, I am currently finishing my thesis on automated anomaly detection as part of a master's programme in Artificial Intelligence at [KU Leuven](https://www.kuleuven.be/english/).
 What motivates me: the idea of pushing the human boundaries using technology and making the world a better place for future generations.